 My maternal grandmother once owned a group of Pekingese.
 She did not understand much about veterinary care for her pet.
-When one of her Pekingese became pregnant, she whelped the puppies with no assistance.
+When one of her Pekingese became pregnant, she helped the puppies with no assistance.
 Fortunately, the puppies came into this world very healthy.
 Other inexperienced owners may not be so lucky.
 We adopted one of the pups in the litter, which we named Spook, and he lived a good many years.

-Pregnancy Is Potentially Life-Threatening for Our Dogs
+Pregnancy is potentially Life-Threatening for our Dogs

 We know that human mothers face risks while giving birth, and the same is true for our canine furkids.
 In fact, risks and complications are far higher for mother dogs because they whelp a litter of 6 or so at once.
 The risk is also high for young puppies, so we must ensure that they the get proper care.

-They Need Our Support
+They need our Support

 Like humans, female dogs have maternal instincts, and they usually know right away what they need to do to take care of their puppies.
 However, new mothers might need a little guidance, especially with issues like cleanliness and finding proper breeding spots.
 Pet owners should help out with such matters.

 I strongly advocate sterilizing your pet if you do not intend to breed your female.
 If the intention is to breed, ensure that you are ready to keep them or that homes are available for the puppies before the decision is made.
 Spaying/neutering your pet reduces the number of unwanted animals in shelters.
+(By Michelle Liew)